BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 Then there are also the models themselves, and the data they have been trained on.
 In machine learning there is always a bias, which is impossible to get rid of completely.

-But then there is also the bias of the party behind the model, the people that finances its crcreation.
+But then there is also the bias of the party behind the model, the people that finance its creation.
 This includes both political and economical interest which has an effect on the training data used, as well as things such as the safety layers built into the model.

 This critically influences what people can see when interacting with such models, but there is much less transparency behind the results.